 For the last week, I’ve been working to correct some stomach issues.
 Back in 2016, I was healing up from acute acid reflux which I had suffered from for many years.
 It runs in the family, but thankfully I eliminated mine with a sharp reduction in heavily-processed foods.

 But there was another genetic health problem that I had been suffering from that only got worse as I increased my meat intake on an “anti-inflammatory Paleo diet” ….: endometriosis and a fibroid.
 This lead to some very scary and painful incidents and hospital trips.
 But, it was at the hospital that I realized that I had to go vegan.
 I didn’t know why exactly… but I knew that vegetables never caused me to have increased pain so I just decided to eat a plant-based diet.
 I then came around to the ethics of it, and soon passed a fibroid and starting experiencing low-pain menstrual cycles 🙂 Since then, I tried to eat and live vegan until I had a mental breakdown last May that made me decide to quit from the high-pressure to be perfectly vegan.
 Annnnddd then I stopped feeling so good.
 Eight months of vegan eating had made me a pillar of health, and that began declining when I quit.
-Most recently, I’ve struggled (like I did before becoming vegan) with wanting to eat, experiencing acid-reflux, loosing sleep (from those other reasons haha), and low energy.
+Most recently, I’ve struggled (like I did before becoming vegan) with not wanting to eat, experiencing acid-reflux, loosing sleep (from those other reasons haha), and low energy.
 All of those things are markers of having a highly-acidic pH in the body- which is not ideal for health.

 Here’s my version:

 I fell in love with the rice recipe that includes carrots, tomatoes, onions, garlic, and basmati rice.
 I decided to mix in some spinach as it was cooking as well, and to top it with some lightly-toasted tempeh instead of the mushroom topping.